 Weaver was born in Austin, Texas in 1985 and subsequently raised in Alaska and West Virginia.
 As a first-generation student, Weaver was lucky to eventually study at Berea College where they worked as a production ceramicist, tutor, and eventually personal assistant to their greatest mentor, bell hooks.
 Encouraged to remain an educator by bell, Weaver eventually pursued an MFA in Digital Art from Indiana University Bloomington.

-Weaver returned to the mountains of Appalachia in 2017, where they are an Associate Professor and Chair of the Creative Technologies BFA program at the School of Visual Arts at Virginia Tech.
+Weaver returned to the mountains of Appalachia in 2016, where they are now an Associate Professor of Creative Technologies at the School of Visual Arts at Virginia Tech.